 Of course, many first-time gamblers might not know how to bet on horse racing and find favorable odds, especially if there’s no racetrack or off-track betting (OTB) location near you.
 Fortunately, legal Kentucky Derby betting is available no matter where you are in the US or abroad.

 Is It Legal To Bet On The Kentucky Derby Online?

 If you’re looking for where to bet on the Kentucky Derby, depending on where you live, you may have legal options at local horse tracks and OTBs.
 However, regardless of where you live, you can safely bet on the Derby at any online sportsbook operating overseas.

 These sites all offer racebooks with plenty of the best Derby bets, and there are no US federal laws (including the IHRA which governs horse racing betting and off-track betting) barring individual horseplayers from risking – and winning – real money online.

-For those living in Washington and Connecticut, please be aware that there are state laws barring all online gambling, including KY Derby betting.
+For those living in Washington, please be aware that there are state laws barring all online gambling, including KY Derby betting.
 That said, we’ve never heard of these laws actually being enforced, so you can feel free to gallop ahead and wager at your own risk.

 Official Kentucky Derby Odds For 2021

 Right now, the official Churchill Downs betting odds haven’t been posted for the Kentucky Derby.
 Of course, these won’t be finalized or fully known until all bets are in, as horse racing betting is pool-based, or pari-mutuel in nature.

 Thus, you will be able to get updated Kentucky Derby odds for the entire week leading up to the race, including morning line odds on the day of the race itself.

 At tracks, domestic OTBs, and domestic online betting sites, you won’t know exactly how much you stand to win until all betting is closed, but when you use an offshore racebook, you will have your wagers locked in at the rate advertised when you place your bets.